Ethereum Review 2025: Investment Guide

 NFT and Digital Ownership Revolution

-Ethereum pioneered the concept of non-fungible tokens (NFTs) and remains the dominant blockchain for digital ownership, art, and collectables.
-The NFT market has evolved beyond simple JPEGs to include utility tokens, gaming assets, and real-world asset tokenisation.
+What are NFTs on Ethereum?
+Ethereum pioneered the concept of non-fungible tokens (NFTs).
+It remains the dominant blockchain for digital ownership, art, and collectables.
+The NFT market has evolved beyond simple JPEGs.
+It now includes utility tokens, gaming assets, and real-world asset tokenisation.

 NFT Market Infrastructure